wariox3/symfony-docs/cookbook/controller/error_pages.rst

 How to Customize Error Pages
 ============================

-In Symfony applications, all errors are treated as exceptions, no matter if they are just a 404 Not Found error or a fatal error triggered by throwing some exception in your code.
+En aplicaciones symfony, todos los errores son tratados como excepciones, no matter if they are just a 404 Not Found error or a fatal error triggered by throwing some exception in your code.